 Solar energy’s popularity has rapidly increased in the last several years, making a significant impact on the energy market.
-According to the Solar Energy Industries Association, solar energy made up 64 percent of new electric capacity additions in the first three months of 2016.
-It’s set to grow by a whopping 94 percent this year.
+According to the Solar Energy Industries Association, the U.S. has installed enough solar to power 13.1 million homes and total U.S. solar capacity is projected to more than double by 2024.

 As solar energy use becomes more prevalent, so does information about how it’s harnessed and used.
 Photovoltaic, or solar, panels can often be found in both commercial and residential areas.
 How are these panels made, and what materials are used to manufacture them?